paulrobello/parllama/README.md

 After running the above all future commits will auto run pre-commit. pre-commit will fix what it can and show what if anything remains to be fixed before the commit is allowed.

+## FAQ
+* Q: Do I need Docker?
+  * A: Docker is only required if you want to Quantize models downloaded from Huggingface or similar llm repositories.
+* Q: Does ParLlama require internet access?
+  * A: ParLlama by default does not require any network / internet access unless you enable checking for updates or want to import / use data from an online source.
+* Q: Does ParLlama run on ARM?
+  * A: Short answer is yes.
+ParLlama should run any place python does.
+It has been tested on Windows 11 x64, Windows WSL x64, Mac OSX intel and silicon
+* Q: Does Parllama require Ollama be installed locally?
+  * A: No. ParLlama has options to connect to remote Ollama instances

 ## Roadmap